-4.2.
-Query Processing via Spark RDDs (10/25 points)
+4.2 Query Processing via Spark RDDs (11/25 points)

 Apache Spark's basic abstraction for distributed collections are so-called Resilient Distributed Datasets (RDDs).
-In this task, you should implement the query Q07 (see Appendix A) from Task 2.3 via RDD operations, collect the results in the driver and print the result list to std-out.
-Please implement this query as a self-contained function/method executeQ07RDD() that internally creates a SparkContext sc, reads the files via sc.textFile(), and uses only RDD2 operations to compute the query results.
+In this task, you should implement the query Q09 from Task 3.1 (whose reference implementation we will share by Dec 28) via RDD operations, collect the results in the driver and print the result list to stdout.
+Please implement this query as a self-contained function/method executeQ09RDD() that internally creates a SparkContext sc, reads the files via sc.textFile(), and uses only RDD2 operations to compute the query results.